OldHungarian/old-hungarian-font/GLYPHS.md

 - `U+10CFB + U+200D + U+10CFE` OLD HUNGARIAN NUMBER FIVE HUNDRED LIGATURE (5+100): 𐳻‍𐳾

+All ligatures can be written both left to right or right to left, they are both defined, and the same in the font

 The font also defines `U+200D` for ligatures to work.

-It does not define any other characters, including basic punctuation ones.
-This also means that the two OLD HUNGARIAN punctuation marks added in Unicode 7.0 `U+2E41` REVERSED COMMA and `U+2E42` DOUBLE LOW-REVERSED-9 QUOTATION MARK are not included.
+It also defines the following puonctuation marks, as they are used in Old Hungarian but commonly not found in fonts:

+- `U+2E41` REVERSED COMMA: ⹁
+- `U-2E42` DOUBLE LOW-REVERSED-9 QUOTATION MARK: ⹂